shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 ### predict.py
 This is where the test dataset is loaded and the train model is loaded.
 The SSIM is also calsulated during the testing loop and then the original and reconstructed images are then saved as png files that can be viewed to see the similaity.

+### driver.py
+You can run this file as long as all the other files are there to support it and it will run the training loop and the test loop and return the results.

 # Version Requirments
 Python 3.12.3
+&nbsp;

 Pytorch 2.4.1
+&nbsp;

 TQDM 4.66.5
+&nbsp;

 Matplotlib 3.9.1
+&nbsp;

 Nibael 5.3.1
+&nbsp;

 Numpy 1.26.4
+&nbsp;

 SkImage 0.24.0
+&nbsp;

 ## References